Comfort-Aware Building Climate Control Using Distributed-Parameter Models: PROBLEM STATEMENT

 Our functional analysis notation closely follows that in~\cite{adams2003sobolev}.
 Let $S$ be a subset of a vector space, then we say that $L^2(S)$ is the space of squared-integrable functions with domain in $S$, endowed with the inner product $\dprod{f_1}{f_2}_S = \int_{S} f_1(x) \cdot f_2(x)\, \diff{x}$, and the norm $\norm{f}_{S} = \sqrt{\dprod{f}{f}}$.
 Moreover, $H^1(S)$ is the Sobolev space of functions in $L^2(S)$ whose weak-derivatives are also in $L^2(S)$, and $H_0^1(S)$ is the set of functions $f \in H^1(S)$ whose boundary is trivial, i.e., $f(x) = 0$ for each $x \in \bdry{S}$.
 We define $L^2\pb{[t_0, t_f]; H^1(S)}$ as the set of functions $u\colon [t_0,t_f] \to H_0^1(S)$ such that $\int_{t_0}^{t_f} \norm{u(t)}_S^2 + \normb{\deriv{u(t)}{x}}_S^2\, \diff{t}$ is finite.

 The kernel of our CFD model is the incompressible Navier-Stokes equation, which is a good approximation for the coupling of temperature with free flow convection at atmospheric conditions~\cite{awbi1989, Dobrzynski2004}.
-Throughout the paper we make two major simplifications to this model.
-First, we assume that the air flow behaves as a laminar fluid which reaches steady-state behavior much faster than the temperature in the building.
-Theoretical~\cite{awbi2003ventilation} and experimental~\cite{sun2003} results have shown that turbulent flows are present in residential building, such as in the area around HVAC vents, yet their overall effect in the temperature distribution is negligible.
-Hence, we consider a stationary laminar Navier-Stokes equation to describe the fluid behavior, and a time-dependent equation to describe the temperature behavior.
+Throughout the paper we make two major simplifications to fluid dynamic model.
+First, we assume that the air flow behaves as a laminar fluid which reaches steady state much faster than the temperature.
+Both theoretical~\cite{awbi2003ventilation} and experimental~\cite{sun2003} results have shown that turbulent flows are present in residential building, yet their overall effects are negligible.
 Second, we consider only two-dimensional air flows moving parallel to the ground.
-Both assumptions reduce the accuracy of our model to some extent~\cite{van2013comparison}, yet they allow us to significantly simplify the computational complexity of our CFD-based control design.
+Both assumptions reduce the accuracy of our model to some extent~\cite{van2013comparison}, yet they allow us to significantly simplify the computational complexity.

 Following the notation presented above, let $\Omega \subset \R^2$ be the region of interest, assumed to be compact and connected.
 Let $u\colon \Omega \to \R^2$ be the \emph{stationary air flow velocity}, $p\colon \Omega \to \R$ be the \emph{stationary air pressure}, and $T_e\colon \Omega \times [t_0, t_f] \to \R$ be the \emph{temperature}.
 Then, the temperature convection-diffusion model~\cite{landau_1971} over the region $\Omega$ can be described by the following PDE: